PierreG25/Battery-Optimization/README.md

 \end{aligned}
 $$

-## Part 1 Impact of the change in timestep (15min vs 1h) - Day-Ahead Market
+## Part 1 Impact of the change in resolution (15min vs 1h) - Day-Ahead Market

 The model is designed to assess how shorter bidding intervals and increased price volatility impact:
 - Optimal dispatch strategies